modernaweb/black-widgets/readme.txt

 ## Changelog

-= 1.3.3 — 2023-__-__ =
+= 1.3.3 — 2023-08-08
+- Compatibility: WordPress v6.3
+- Compatibility: Elementor v3.15
+- Compatibility: Enabled options for Experiments and Features in Elementor
 - Added: New Option: "Sentence Alignment" for Black Sentence
-- Added: New Feature: "On Scroll" for Black Typography with Scrub
+- Added: New Feature: "On Scroll" for Black Typography
 - Removed: The StyleFix 1.0.3 & PrefixFree library from Elementor environment
-- Changed: GSAP Trigger default to controller options(including Start Point and End Point)
+- Fixed: Default trigger for image pro
 - Fixed: Some minor issue

 = 1.3.2 — 2023-04-01 =
 - Compatibility: WordPress v6.2